Schwetzingen: Education

 The city maintains the Hebel-Gymnasium, the Karl-Friedrich-Schimper-Realschule, the Hilda Hauptschule, four elementary schools (Grundschule Hirschacker, Johann-Michael-Zeyher Grundschule, Nordstadt-Grundschule and Südstadt-Grundschule) as well as a special school, the Kurt-Waibel-Förderschule.

 Furthermore there are two vocational schools (Carl-Theodor- and Erhart-Schott-School) and the Comenius-School for mentally handicapped.

 In the left wing of Schwetzingen's castle there is an advanced technical college for administration of justice, maintained by the state of Baden-Württemberg.

 Main sights

+Palace

+Schwetzingen Palace is the city's most famous landmark.
+It began as a simple aristocratic fishing retreat (much like Versailles and Karlsruhe which began as hunting lodges)and had an eventful architectural history, in several phases of construction, especially during the reigns of the Elector Charles Philip and Charles Theodore who, as their answer to Versailles, embellished the castle gardens with some of the finest and most elaborate formal water parterres in Germany.